 Adding an experienced driver with a clean record can sometimes bring your car insurance cost down.
 This is especially true for young drivers who add a parent with decades of claim-free driving.
 The experienced driver's good record offsets some of the risk associated with the younger policyholder.

-Other situations where adding a named driver might reduce your car insurance premium include adding a driver over 25 with a strong no claims history, adding someone in a lower-risk occupation, or adding a driver who lives in a lower-risk postcode.
+Other situations where adding a named driver might reduce your premium include adding a driver over 25 with a strong no claims history, adding someone in a lower-risk occupation, or adding a driver who lives in a lower-risk postcode.

 This only works if the main driver genuinely drives the car most often.
 Making someone else the main driver to get a cheaper premium when they are not actually the primary user is fraud.
 It is called fronting and has serious consequences.